dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

 ## Before we start, a note about self-sustaining tests

-Us developers have a number one rule that it is bad to duplicate code and instead code should be reused.
+We developers have a number one rule that it is bad to duplicate code and instead code should be reused.
 It is normally good to reuse code, but when it comes to writing Pester tests this can be bad thing.
 Reusing code leads to tests not being self-sustaining and tests can become very complex for